-The major focus of work of the Committee in 2013 was to update the Shelburne Open Space and Recreation Plan to qualify the Town for grant programs.
+The major focus of work of the Committee in 2014 was to complete the update of the Shelburne Open Space and Recreation Plan to qualify the Town for grant programs.
 The purpose of this plan is to serve as a guide for the identification, prioritization and protection of Shelburne's natural, cultural, scenic and historic resources, and to identify future open space and recreation needs of the residents of Shelburne.
-Using a technical assistance grant from FRCOG, the Committee took the following steps:
+Using a technical assistance grant from the Franklin Regional Council of Governments, the Committee took the following steps:

-- Hosted a town-wide forum to identify key priorities; - Mailed a survey to all households and posted survey online with a response of over 350 townspeople; - Analyzed detailed survey responses in conjunction with Town Boards and Committees; - Held multiple meetings culminating in town-wide meeting November, 2013 to provide members of the public an opportunity for additional review and comment; - Posted all 10 sections of the Draft Plan on the Town Website for public review; and, - Made copies of the Draft Plan, along with all maps, available for public review in the Town libraries and Town Hall.
+- Hosted a town-wide forum to identify key priorities; - Mailed and posted on-line a survey that drew responses from over 350 townspeople; - Analyzed detailed survey responses in conjunction with town Boards and Committees; - Held multiple meetings to provide town residents and businesses an opportunity for additional review and comment; - Posted all 10 sections of the Draft Plan on the Town Website for public review; and, - Made copies of the Draft Plan, along with all maps, available for public review in the Town libraries and Town Hall.

-After review and discussion, all ideas, comments, and corrections received throughout the planning process were incorporated in the final version of the 2014 Shelburne Open Space and Recreation Plan, now under review by the Massachusetts Department of Conservation Resources.
+After review and discussion, all ideas, comments, and corrections received throughout the planning process were incorporated in the final version of the 2014 Shelburne Open Space and Recreation Plan (OSRP).
+This has now been approved by the Massachusetts Department of Conservation Resources.

-With an extensive action plan developed collaboratively with input and buy-in of many Town boards and commissions, the OSRP represents consensus building on the most important natural, agricultural, and recreational resource needs in town and on the best solutions for addressing them.
+With an extensive action plan developed collaboratively with input and buy-in of many town Boards and Commissions, the OSRP represents consensus building on the most important natural, agricultural, and recreational resource needs in town and on the best solutions for addressing them.
+The Open Space Committee has begun work on several action items in collaboration with other town Boards and Committees.